Analysis | Over and over, Trump has focused on Black Lives Matter as a target of derision or violence

 Over the past few months, he’s repeatedly disparaged Black Lives Matter protesters, claiming, for example, that many “weren’t able to say” what they were protesting but were instead “following the crowd.”
 He made those specific comments in a Fox News interview in June in which he deployed another of his preferred rhetorical moves for Black Lives Matter: conflating protests with violence and riots.

 When New York Mayor Bill de Blasio decided to paint a large “Black Lives Matter” slogan on the street outside Trump Tower in Manhattan in an obvious attempt to rile Trump, it worked.
-The president called the phrase a “symbol of hate” which was “denigrating this luxury avenue.”
-In a radio interview July 9, he complained that “you have tenants paying a lot of money.
+The president called the phrase a “symbol of hate” that was “denigrating this luxury avenue.”
+In a radio interview July 9, Trump complained that “you have tenants paying a lot of money.
 They’re very unhappy.
 All the — all of these tenants that are so unhappy with what’s going on in New York.”

 Trump has elevated a number of false claims about Black Lives Matter, including that a supporter of BLM shot at a car in Austin and, more recently, sharing a video that falsely attributed an act of violence to a BLM supporter.
-At the same time, he’s repeatedly looped BLM into a broad, murky conspiracy involving anti-fascist activists, Marxists and other anti-government groups.
+At the same time, he has repeatedly looped BLM into a broad, murky conspiracy involving anti-fascist activists, Marxists and other anti-government groups.
 Over the weekend, he shared a tweet from the far-right cable network One America News suggesting that protests over police violence were a “coup attempt.”

 “Protesters.
 You know what I say?”
 Trump said during a speech in New Hampshire last week.
 “Protesters, your ass.
 I don’t talk about my ass.
 They’re not protesters.
 Those aren’t pro — those are anarchists, they’re agitators, they’re rioters, they’re looters.”